 Student organizations can help us clarify our interests and build experience.
 Here are a few ideas of organizations in this area:

-- Data Science Club
+- Data Science Club at Indiana University

 - STEM Outreach